 Building savings takes time, however, and if an unexpected expense pops up there are other ways to handle it, beyond payday loans.
 For example, you may be able to cut out the middleman by simply asking your employer for an advance against your paycheck.
 Your employer may offer this in emergency situations, without charging the fees associated with payday loans.
-But, it's not something you want to make a habit.
+But, it's not something you want to make a habit of doing.

 You could also consider a pawnshop loan.
 If you have jewelry, tools, electronics or other items of value, you can use that as collateral for a short-term pawn shop loan.
 You get cash for your item and you can still come back and repay the loan and get your item back, within a set time frame.
 The downside is that if you don't repay the loan, the pawnshop keeps your collateral.
 But, this is often a better alternative than getting an unsecured payday loan and being hit with exorbitant fees that lead to a dangerous debt spiral.

 While not ideal, credit card advances can also be an alternative to a payday loan.
 Ideally, you’d have an emergency fund set up to cover a financial crisis, but a credit card will work in a pinch and instead of paying 300 percent APR on a payday loan you may a 25-29 percent APR on the credit card instead.